flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/ext-lt.md

 fuselage.

 - ON:
-    - Beacon lights or on.
+    - Beacon lights are on.
 - OFF:
     - Beacon lights are off.